yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`UBOOT_MKIMAGE_SIGN`
-      Specifies the name of the mkimage command as used by the :ref:`ref-classes-kernel-fitimage` class to sign
+      Specifies the name of the mkimage command as used by the :ref:`ref-classes-kernel-fit-image` class to sign
       the FIT image after it has been assembled (if enabled).
 This can be used to substitute an alternative command, wrapper script or function if desired.
 The default is "${:term:`UBOOT_MKIMAGE`}".

    :term:`UBOOT_MKIMAGE_SIGN_ARGS`
       Optionally specifies additional arguments for the
-      :ref:`ref-classes-kernel-fitimage` class to pass to the
+      :ref:`ref-classes-kernel-fit-image` class to pass to the
       mkimage command when signing the FIT image.

    :term:`UBOOT_RD_ENTRYPOINT`
       Specifies the entrypoint for the RAM disk image.
-During FIT image creation, the :term:`UBOOT_RD_ENTRYPOINT` variable is used in :ref:`ref-classes-kernel-fitimage` class to specify the entrypoint to be used in creating the Image Tree Source for the FIT image.
+During FIT image creation, the :term:`UBOOT_RD_ENTRYPOINT` variable is used in :ref:`ref-classes-kernel-fit-image` class to specify the entrypoint to be used in creating the Image Tree Source for the FIT image.

    :term:`UBOOT_RD_LOADADDRESS`
       Specifies the load address for the RAM disk image.
-During FIT image creation, the :term:`UBOOT_RD_LOADADDRESS` variable is used in :ref:`ref-classes-kernel-fitimage` class to specify the load address to be used in creating the Image Tree Source for the FIT image.
+During FIT image creation, the :term:`UBOOT_RD_LOADADDRESS` variable is used in :ref:`ref-classes-kernel-fit-image` class to specify the load address to be used in creating the Image Tree Source for the FIT image.

    :term:`UBOOT_SIGN_ENABLE`
       Enable signing of FIT image.
 The default value is "0".

-      This variable is used by the :ref:`ref-classes-kernel-fitimage`, :ref:`ref-classes-uboot-config` and :ref:`ref-classes-uboot-sign`
+      This variable is used by the :ref:`ref-classes-kernel-fit-image`, :ref:`ref-classes-uboot-config` and :ref:`ref-classes-uboot-sign`
       classes.

    :term:`UBOOT_SIGN_KEYDIR`
-      Location of the directory containing the RSA key and certificate used for signing FIT image, used by the :ref:`ref-classes-kernel-fitimage` and :ref:`ref-classes-uboot-sign` classes.
+      Location of the directory containing the RSA key and certificate used for signing FIT image, used by the :ref:`ref-classes-kernel-fit-image` and :ref:`ref-classes-uboot-sign` classes.

    :term:`UBOOT_SIGN_KEYNAME`
-      The name of keys used by the :ref:`ref-classes-kernel-fitimage` class for signing U-Boot FIT image stored in the :term:`UBOOT_SIGN_KEYDIR` directory.
+      The name of keys used by the :ref:`ref-classes-kernel-fit-image` class for signing U-Boot FIT image stored in the :term:`UBOOT_SIGN_KEYDIR` directory.
 If we have for example a ``dev.key`` key and a ``dev.crt`` certificate stored in the :term:`UBOOT_SIGN_KEYDIR` directory, you will